developmentalmadness/SqlStream/README.md

 1. A Sql Server User Defined Type (UDT): This will act as the TVP for your stored procedure.
 2. A Stored Procedure which has one parameter which uses the UDT you defined in step #1.
-3. Use the SqlStream<T> class like you would a SqlConnection object to setup your connection
+3. Use the SqlStream&lt;T&gt; class like you would a SqlConnection object to setup your connection
-4. Use the AddStructured<T> to add a structured SqlParameter to the internal SqlCommand of SqlStream<T>
+4. Use the AddStructured&lt;T&gt; to add a structured SqlParameter to the internal SqlCommand of SqlStream&lt;T&gt;
 5. Use the Map methods of the SqlStructuredParameterWrapper class to map your POCO or primitive type to the UDT you defined in step #1

-Setup SQL Server:
+Setup SQL Server by adding a new UDT, then use that UDT as an argument for your stored procedure:

 ```T-SQL

 IF OBJECT_ID(N'dbo.TVPTestProc') IS NOT NULL
 	DROP PROCEDURE dbo.[TVPTestProc]
 GO